 Sophie Gilliat-Ray is Professor of Religious Studies at Cardiff University, and the Founding Director of the Islam-UK Centre, established in 2005.
-She has published numerous books and articles about Islam and Muslims in Britain and has a particular chaplaincy interest in Muslim and religious leadership.
-Sophie is the incoming Chair of the British Sociological Association 'Study Group' for Religion, and the former Chair of the 'Muslims in Britain Research Network'.
+She has published numerous books and articles about Islam and Muslims in Britain and has a particular chaplaincy in Muslim religious leadership.
+Sophie is incoming Chair of the British Sociological Association 'Study Group' for Religion, and the former Chair of the 'Muslims in Britain Research Network'.
 Outside the day-job, Sophie is a very keen cyclist, raising money for the charity 'Women V Cancer'.